eventhorizn/react-bootcamp/README.md

 1. When you update props it triggers an automatic re-rendering
 1. When updating state, use setState instead of accessing values directly
    - Merges new values w/ original state
+1. You don't want to manage state in very many places
+   - Keep this limited to as few class components as possible

 ## Event Listeners